Pricing Photography for Social Media

 In the past year in Toronto, I’ve charged:

-• $400 for one picture used on Twitter and Facebook by a small non-profit group.
+– $400 for one photo used on Twitter and Facebook by a small non-profit group.

-• $450 for one picture used on Twitter by a small government agency.
+– $450 for one photo used on Twitter by a small government agency.

-• $1,800 for 22 pictures (a volume shoot from an event) used on a company’s Facebook and Twitter accounts.
+– $1,800 for 22 photos (volume shoot of an event) used on a retailer’s Facebook and Twitter.

-Of course, you should not price only on a per image basis.
+You shouldn’t price solely on a per image basis.
 You have to factor in the nature of the shoot as well.
 My examples were simple, available-light shoots and the images were used once on social media.

 When a photo is published on social media, it can be “shared” by anyone and everyone.
 Certainly that’s often what the client might want.
-But a photographer has to keep that in mind when pricing.
+But a photographer should keep that in mind when pricing.

 A photographer should never price their work based on square inches or number of pixels.
 You’re not selling space.
 A picture used on social media can have a much larger reach than a photo used on a corporate web site, in a brochure or on a series of billboards.

-Just because it’s free to use Facebook, Twitter etc., that doesn’t mean the pictures should be free.
-Just because most social media are viewed on small handheld devices, that doesn’t mean the photos have a small value.
+Just because it’s free to use Facebook, Instagram, and Twitter, that doesn’t mean your pictures should be free.
+Just because most social media are viewed on small handheld devices, that doesn’t mean your photos have a small value.

 Leave a Reply